Jurence/Jurence/README.md

-# Hi there 👋, I'm Jurence
+# Hi there 👋

-A Cyber security enthusiast and QA engineer, currently specializing in mobile, web, backend and 3D technology product testing.
+I hope you are well.
+Incase you found this page, it means you are in the right place, feel at home as i introduce you.
+I am A Cyber security enthusiast and QA engineer, currently specializing in mobile, web, backend and 3D technology product testing.
 Passionate about ensuring software quality and seamless user experiences.
 In my free time, i am a gamer, a chess player and traveler

 - 🔍 I’m currently working on end-to-end tests for mobile applications.
 - 🌱 I’m currently learning advanced techniques in 3D technology and mobile application testing.